-Conventional loans are also more specific, particularly when a homeowner association is involved, and generally require at least 10% down, and some loans may require a 20% down, even if for an owner-occupied property.
+Conventional loans are also more specific, particularly when a homeowner association is involved, and generally require at least 10% down but may be as little as 3% down, and some loans may require a 20% down, even if for an owner-occupied property.
 For instance, in homeowner associations, owner occupancy requirements must be met: some lenders require 51% owner occupants, some require at least 70% owner occupancy.

-Conforming loan limits for both conventional and VA loan limits are currently up to the $625,500 for the Los Angeles metropolitan area.
+Conforming loan limits for conventional, FHA and VA loan limits are currently up to the $726,525 for one unit for the Los Angeles County.

-Jumbo loan limits are conventional loans over $625,500 and typically require a little higher interest rate.
+Jumbo loan limits are conventional loans higher than the conforming limits and typically require a little higher interest rate.

 In order to help you with your next home purchase, I have put together a simple review of some of the major mortgage programs.

 With an adjustable rate mortgage, the rate of the loan can change throughout the term of the loan.
 Many ARMs have a shorter fixed period and then become truly adjustable.
 The rate of the loan is based on adding points to a fixed base.